World of Warcraft Accessibility Report

-World of Warcraft has 4 accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 4 accessibility features for Communication in World of Warcraft which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Text Chat: Chat to other players by typing text.